MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui3/winui-project-templates-in-visual-studio.md

 # WinUI 3 project templates in Visual Studio

-After installing the Project Reunion VSIX, you're ready to create a WinUI 3 app using one of the WinUI project templates in Visual Studio.
+After [installing the Windows App SDK VSIX](../../windows-app-sdk/set-up-your-development-environment.md), you're ready to create a WinUI 3 app using one of the WinUI project templates in Visual Studio.
 To access the WinUI project templates in the **Create a new project** dialog, filter the language to **C++** or **C#**, the platform to **Windows**, and the project type to **WinUI**.
 Alternatively, you can search for *WinUI* and select one of the available C# or C++ templates.

 ![WinUI project templates](images/winui3-csharp-newproject.png)

-> [!NOTE]
-> Please see our most recent [set of release notes](../winui3/index.md) for guidance on setting up your development environment, known issues, and more.

-There are two Project Reunion Visual Studio Extensions available: the **Project Reunion VSIX**, and the **Project Reunion Preview VSIX**.
-The Project Reunion VSIX includes project templates that can be used for building MSIX-packaged desktop production apps.
-The Project Reunion Preview VSIX includes experimental project templates that can be used for building MSIX-packaged desktop or UWP apps.
+There are two versions of the Windows App SDK extension available: the [stable channel](../../windows-app-sdk/stable-channel.md) and the [preview channel](../../windows-app-sdk/preview-channel.md).
+The stable channel includes project templates that can be used for building MSIX-packaged desktop production apps.
+The preview channel includes experimental project templates that can be used for building MSIX-packaged desktops, non-packaged desktop apps, or UWP apps.

 ## Project templates for WinUI 3